sa-if/PhpMailSender/README.md

 Note that this script will only work if you have enabled less secure apps in your Google account settings.
 You can do this by visiting the following URL and following the instructions: https://www.google.com/settings/security/lesssecureapps After you have enabled less secure apps, you can use this script to send email from your Gmail account.
-You can save this script as a PHP file and run it on your web server to send email.
+You can save this script as a PHP file and run it on your web server to send email.❤️❤️